 Principle for Bible Reading

 John Piper says yes based on Galatians 3 and 2 Corinthians 1:20.
 The promises to Israel were made to Abraham’s offspring.
 Paul ultimately identifies Jesus as that offspring.
-And through our faith, we are united to him and, therefore, all the promises are ours in him.
+Because faith unites us to Christ, all of those promises are ours in him.